Getting Back to Even

 How to Get Back to Even

-Kramer suggests you have 5-10 stocks that you spend an hour per stock per week reviewing.
+Kramer suggests you have 5-10 stocks that you spend an hour reviewing per stock per week.
 You are diversified when you have at least five stocks, but having ten is like a part-time job since you must spend 10 hours a week reviewing the financials and learning all about the corporation.
-Because why – do you have a chance to know more about it than the analysts do?
-Wow, there are so many things wrong with this idea!

-But he says the lost decade (2000-2009) proves that buy and hold doesn’t work.
-He actually calls it buy and forget about it because you never look again, and so you don’t know when to get out of the market.
-Does he forget that no one knows when to get out of the market?
+He says the lost decade (2000-2009) proves that buy and hold doesn’t work.
+He calls it buy and forget about it because you never look again, so you don’t know when to get out of the market.
+Does he forget that no one knows when to exit the market?

 Instead, he suggests you own GLD.
-Well, ok, a lot of people say you should own up to 10% gold.
+Well, a lot of people say you should own up to 10% gold.
 Not sure why, but they do.
 Diversification?
 Protection?
 All the above?
-Ok, GLD did well until about 2012, and at that point it, too, has had a lost decade.

 AAPL – you got to love this, the split-adjusted price of Apple was 3 bucks in 2009.